CcFix/ccfix.com.au/content/laptop/how-to-fix-keyboard-issue-in-laptop.md

 ---
 title: "How to Fix a Keyboard Issue in Your Laptop"
 description: "Experiencing problems with your laptop keyboard?
 Follow our comprehensive guide to diagnose and fix common keyboard issues.
 Get professional help in Sydney from CCFix!"
+summary: "Having problems with your laptop keyboard?
+Follow our guide to diagnose and fix common issues.
+Get professional help in Sydney from CCFix!"
 url: how-to-fix-keyboard-issue-in-laptop
 sidebar: true
 include_footer: true